-Military Times has named UMSL to its "Best for Vets" list for eight consecutive years and UMSL was named a "Top Veteran-Friendly School" by U.S. Veterans Magazine.
+Military Times has named UMSL to its "Best for Vets" list for nine consecutive years and UMSL was named a "Top Veteran-Friendly School" by U.S. Veterans Magazine.

 A dual AACSB accreditation in business and accounting places our business school in the top 2% internationally.